kestra-io/duckdb-ion/docs/README.md

 - `format`: `'auto'` (default), `'newline_delimited'`, `'array'`, or `'unstructured'`.
 - `records`: `'auto'` (default), `'true'`, `'false'`, or a BOOLEAN.
 - You can combine `format` with `records` (e.g., `format := 'array', records := 'false'`). `columns` requires `records=true`.
+- When input structs have different fields, the schema is the union of field names and missing fields are returned as NULL.
+- Type conflicts are promoted across rows (e.g., INT + DOUBLE → DOUBLE, mixed types → VARCHAR, nested fields are merged).

 ## Building
 ### Dependencies